 How to prevent Alopecia Areata: Unfortunately, we do not know the cause of Alopecia Areata and therefore can't prevent it from happening.

 How to treat Alopecia Areata: While currently there is no cure for Alopecia Areata, there are treatments available.
-Your doctor may suggest using anti-inflammatory drugs to suppress your immune system or other medications like minoxidil to help you regrow your hair faster.
+Your doctor may suggest using anti-inflammatory drugs to suppress your immune system or other medications to help you regrow your hair faster.
 Note that while these treatments can help with the regrowth of the hair, they can't prevent your body from forming new bald patches.